mumanchu/AS7331UVSensor/README.md

 ## What is the UV Index?

-The UV Index is rough measurement of the sunlight's strength, tanning power and associated risks.
+The UV Index is a rough measurement of the sunlight's strength, tanning power and associated risks.

 | UV Index  | Description |
 |:----------|:----------- |